 In order to be a mediator in the state of Michigan, it is required by the State Court Administrative Office (SCAO) that everyone attends the General Civil, 40-Hour Mediation training.
 This same training applies to both attorneys and non-attorneys.
 Once that is completed, there are two branches that can be pursued.

-If an individual wants to mediate exclusively for on of the Citizen Dispute Resolution Program centers in the state of Michigan and is not interested in going on the court roster, she/he simply contacts the center.
+If an individual wants to mediate exclusively for one of the Citizen Dispute Resolution Program centers in the state of Michigan and is not interested in going on the court roster, she/he simply contacts the center.
 In the case of Northern Community Mediation (NCM), all new mediators are required to observe ten hours of mediation through NCM.
-Upon completion, the new mediators become actual mediators are welcomed to the status of mediator.
+Upon completion, the names of the new mediators are added to NCM’s mediator list.

 In the case of someone who is an attorney and strictly wants to go on the court roster, the SCAO requires that individual to observe two mediations and then co-mediate with an experienced mediator.
 Upon completion, the agency that provides this service then writes a letter to the appropriate ADR clerks verifying the dates, times and types of mediations observed, as well as the co-mediation information.